oxfordcontrol/CDCS/README.md

 This means that CDCS is most suitable for large sparse semidefinite programs (SDPs), although it can be used for any conic program over the supported cones.

+CDCS offers a choice to solve the primal problem (1) only, the dual problem (2) only, or the homogeneous self-dual embedding of the two problems. _From version 1.1, the homogeneous self-dual embedding is the default method._

 ## Quick start<a name="QuickStart"></a>